-These easy Sweet Potato Brownies are one of our favorite homemade treats to share.
-The batter comes together easily (and without any fancy equipment!), and the results are so fudgy-perfect.
-Yum!
+Rich, fudgy, and secretly nutritious, these Sweet Potato Brownies are one of our favorite homemade treats.
+The batter comes together easily in minutes and the results are so brownie-perfect!

-I for sure don’t think we need to put produce into everything the kids eat, but I am a big fan of using fruits and veggies to add flavor and texture to all sorts of recipes.
-And I have to say, the sweet potato in this brownie recipe is pretty genius.
+I love using fruits and veggies to add flavor and texture to all sorts of recipes.
+And I have to say: Adding sweet potato to brownie batter is pretty genius.

 Just like in our Banana Brownies, the addition of produce adds nutrition, yes, but also moisture and that fudge-like consistency you expect from brownies.